angband/angband/docs/birth.rst

 .. _Mage:

 Mage
   A Mage must live by his wits.
-He cannot hope to simply hack his way through the dungeon, and so must therefore use his magic to defeat, deceive, confuse, and escape.
+They cannot hope to simply hack his way through the dungeon, and so must therefore use his magic to defeat, deceive, confuse, and escape.
 A mage is not really complete without an assortment of magical devices to use in addition to his spells.
-He can master the higher level magical devices far easier than anyone else, and has the excellent saving throws to resist effects of spells cast at him.
+They can master the higher level magical devices far easier than anyone else, and has the excellent saving throws to resist effects of spells cast at him.
-  However, he is incredibly weak, getting few hit dice and suffering strong penalties to strength and constitution.
-Intelligence is his primary stat and at high levels he can cast many spells without a chance of failure.
+  However, they are incredibly weak, getting few hit dice and suffering strong penalties to strength and constitution.
+Intelligence is their primary stat and at high levels they can cast many spells without a chance of failure.
-  There is no rule that says a mage cannot become a good fighter, but spells are his true realm and he will get fewer blows with melee weapons than other classes.
+  There is no rule that says a mage cannot become a good fighter, but spells are their true realm and they will get fewer blows with melee weapons than other classes.

 .. _Priest: